-This study follows a request by Secretary of Veterans Affairs Eric K. Shinseki for VA to conduct research on the association between herbicide exposure and high blood pressure (hypertension), as a basis for understanding if hypertension is related to military service in Vietnam.
-VA is also interested in learning more about the relationship between herbicide exposure and chronic obstructive pulmonary disease (COPD).
+This study followed a request by former Secretary of Veterans Affairs Eric K. Shinseki for VA to conduct research on the association between herbicide exposure and high blood pressure (hypertension), as a basis for understanding if hypertension is related to military service in Vietnam.
+VA was also interested in learning more about the relationship between herbicide exposure and chronic obstructive pulmonary disease (COPD).

-- Is the risk of high blood pressure (hypertension) related to Agent Orange exposure during service in Vietnam?
+- Is the risk of high blood pressure (hypertension) related to herbicide exposure during service in Vietnam?

-- Is the risk of chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema, related to Agent Orange exposure during service in Vietnam?
+- Is the risk of chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema, related to herbicide exposure during service in Vietnam?

-Researchers are asking approximately 4,000 Veterans who served in the U.S. Army Chemical Corps sometime during the Vietnam era (1965-1973) to participate in this study.
+Researchers asked approximately 4,000 Veterans who served in the U.S. Army Chemical Corps during the Vietnam era (1965-1973) to participate in this three phase study.
 Army Chemical Corps personnel were responsible for the maintenance and distribution or application of chemicals for military operations.
-Army Chemical Corps personnel who served in Vietnam during the Vietnam War constitute the largest group of Army Vietnam Veterans who were thought to have had the greatest potential exposure to herbicides.
+Army Chemical Corps personnel who served in Vietnam during the Vietnam War constitute one of the largest groups of Vietnam Veterans who were thought to have had the greatest potential exposure to herbicides.

 Aaron Schneiderman, Ph.D., M.P.H., R.N.

-Kang HK, Dalager NA, Needham LL, Patterson DG, Lees PSJ, Yates K, Matanoski GM.
-Health status of Army Chemical Corps Vietnam veterans who sprayed defoliant in Vietnam.
+Kang HK, Dalager NA, Needham LL, Patterson DG Jr., Lees PS, Yates K, Matanoski GM.
+Health status of Army Chemical Corps Vietnam Veterans who sprayed defoliant in Vietnam.
 Am J Ind Med 2006;49:875-884.